How To Start Investing

 Review your budget

-Once you list your essential expenses, subtract them from your total income.
-The remainder represents your discretionary income — the amount left over after meeting all your financial obligations.
-This is often referred to as “fun money” for covering wants, like new clothes or a night out, but you can also think of it as “future money” — the funds you have available to save or invest.
+This is often referred to as “fun money” for covering wants, like new clothes or a night out, but you can also think of it as “future money” — the funds you have available to invest.

-Set a savings target
+Set a target

-You can also work backward from your goal.
-If you want to have a million dollars saved in 40 years then you’ll need to invest about $300 per month, assuming 8% growth.
-You’ll need $700 to have a million dollars in 30 years.
-You can see the importance of starting early!
+You can also work backwards from your goal.
+If you want to have $1 million saved in 40 years, then you’ll need to invest about $300 per month, assuming 8% growth.

 Review your investment budget

-But if you have more ambitious investment goals and want to invest more each month, revisit your budget to see how else you can trim expenses.
+If you have more ambitious investment goals and want to invest more each month, revisit your budget to see how else you can trim expenses.

-Step 4.
-Choose an investment platform
+4. Choose an Investment Platform

-You know your goals and you have a budget.
+You know your goals, and you have a budget.
 Now what?

 Consider the taxes